samecutler/samecutler.github.io/content/publication/mowla-2022/index.md

   of intermediate redshift (0.5 < z < 2) galaxies.
 Here we present the reduced F160W
   imaging mosaic available to the community.
-Observed with the efficient DASH technique, the mosaic comprises 1256 individual WFC3 pointings, corresponding to an area of 1.35 deg$^2$ (1.43 deg$^2$ in 1912 when including archival data).
-The median 5ensuremathσ point-source limit in H $_160$ is 24.74 ensuremath± 0.20 mag.
+Observed with the efficient DASH technique, the mosaic comprises 1256 individual WFC3 pointings, corresponding to an area of 1.35 deg^2 (1.43 deg^2 in 1912 when including archival data).
+The median 5σ point-source limit in H_160 is 24.74 ± 0.20 mag.
 We also provide a point-spread function (PSF) generator tool to determine the PSF at any location within the 3D-DASH footprint.
-3D-DASH is the widest HST/WFC3 imaging survey in the F160W filter to date, increasing the existing extragalactic survey area in the near- infrared at HST resolution by an order of magnitude.
+  3D-DASH is the widest HST/WFC3 imaging survey in the F160W filter to date, increasing the existing extragalactic survey area in the near-infrared at HST resolution by an order of magnitude.
-publication: '*apj*'
+publication: '*The Astrophysical Journal*'
 doi: 10.3847/1538-4357/ac71af
 links:
 - name: arXiv